 The Estates Officer (Building) is responsible for auditing and the subsequent implementation of any training needs that are relevant to this policy.
-The pest control service is currently contracted to a specialist contractor, and their advice is sought on all matters of pest control, resulting in no identified training needs for staff.
-However there is a requirement for all staff to be aware of and adhere to the Pest Prevention and Control Measures guidance (see Appendix 1).
+The pest control service is currently contracted to a specialist contractor, and their advice is sought on all matters of pest control, resulting in no identified training needs for staff; however, awareness training and regular refresher awareness is recommended for staff in high-risk areas such as catering and estates.
+However there is a requirement for all staff to be aware of and adhere to the Pest Prevention and Control Measures guidance.